 3: You receive a seemingly official email or personal message from Facebook that informs you that you have won a lottery prize.
 The messages will appear to be genuine because they come from a hijacked account that has been renamed and rebranded to make it appear that it is an official Facebook Lottery channel.
 Again, you will be instructed to contact an agent to claim your prize.

 Regardless of how the scammers contact you, the underlying con is the same.
 If you comply and contact the agent you will be asked to send money to cover various fees supposedly associated with processing your win.
 The scammers will insist that these fees must be paid upfront and cannot be deducted from the prize money itself.
-The scammers will continue to ask for money until they have extracted all they can from you after which they will disappear without trace.
+The scammers will continue to ask for money until they have extracted all they can from you after which they will disappear without a trace.

 And, as the scam plays out, the criminals may trick you into supplying a large amount of your personal and financial information.
 They may be able to use this information to steal your identity.